Crewed Catamarans and Monohulls are the top vessels in our portfolio. Find a complete list of these high-end catamarans at the end of this FAQ.

 How much is the APA?

-The Crewed Catamaran APA is calculated as a percentage of the price (usually 30-35%).
+The Crewed Catamaran and monohull APA is calculated as a percentage of the price (usually 30-35%).
 As an example, for the Lagoon 77, the APA is €8,000 minimum.

 It will vary depending on your specific requests.
 For example, if you spend more than four hours a day cruising you will consume more fuel.
 Furthermore, if you have particular food and drink requests that are more expensive, then catering costs will rise.